poralix/directadmin-teach-sa/README.md

 # directadmin-teach-sa
-A set of scripts to create folders and teach SpamAssassin per user on Directadmin based servers.
+A set of scripts to create folders and teach SpamAssassin/rSpamd per user on Directadmin based servers.

-Every single user has it's own bayes files stored under his/her homedir.
+- When using SpamAssassin: Every single user has it's own bayes files stored under his/her homedir.
+- When using rSpamd: All users will use shared fuzzy hashes stored in a local storage of rSpamd

+No real-time training is done, no training process is triggered on moving emails between folders.
+If you need training to be done real-time and immediately after moving an email into a destination folder, you will need to use the official solution from DirectAdmin docs.

+With this solution, just move emails and wait for a script running with cron to find email and to initiate a training process.

 # Installation